conradlab/SATINN/README.md

 ## A note on cell segmentation

 If you wish to use SATINN on your own data, we strongly recommend augmenting your input by using Cellpose to perform cell segmentation.
-For the Yang 2022 manuscript, we used the command line version of Cellpose to process all of our images.
+For the Yang et al. 2022 manuscript, we used the command line version of Cellpose to process all of our images.
 This command uses the settings (usually default) that allow exact reproduction:

      python -m cellpose --dir <<your dir>> --pretrained_model cyto --chan 0 --save_tif --no_npy --use_gpu --batch_size 8 --flow_threshold 0